c-rizz/lr_gym/README.md

 * PyBulletController allows to control a PyBullet simulation
 * RosEnvController uses ROS to control and observe the environment, this is meant to be usable both for simulations and for the real world (but it will be less efficient and "precise" than GazeboController)
+* EffortRosControlController is built on top of RosEnvController and uses ros_control effort controllers to command joint efforts

 ## Setup